 “If a game doesn’t have a LAN connection, like Plants vs Zombies: Garden Warfare, you have to do it online so you need a good internet connection.
 Minecraft on console will let you do split-screen, not LAN.”

-What if the game is
+What if the game is not working properly?

 “If you’re hosting locally on a LAN, always check your firewall,” Gary explains.